 *Best enjoyed while drinking an American hot chocolate, and don't forget to add plenty of marshmallows!

-*Best enjoyed while drinking a Smoking Bishop, preferably in the near proximity of a roaring fireplace.
+*Best enjoyed while drinking a Gin Eyre, preferably in the near proximity of a roaring fireplace.

 5. The Haunted Hotel by Wilkie Collins